nguyentrunghai/BAR_estimator_for_Bayes_factors/README.md

-User Bennett acceptance ratio to estimate Bayes factor
+Use Bennett acceptance ratio to estimate Bayes factor